Improved the onboarding experience and content strategy to support first-time AI users across UW's campus.

 Pulled the most important policy information into the product with clear hierarchy, so users don’t have to leave Purple to understand basic safety.

-Added plain-language clarity around chat history storage / retention / approved data types, aligned with concerns surfaced in research.
+Added plain-language clarity around data retention and approved data types, aligned with concerns surfaced in research.

 Key policy information shown in the context